AntonioFasano/SienaR/README.md

 Now, to list the scheduled exam sitting  for this course, use:

-    getSchedules()
+    getSittings()

 The output will be similar to:

-    Schedules for Banking Management:
+    Sittings for Banking Management:
-      Schedules Entry
+      Sittings Entry
      05/10/2021     1
      17/09/2021     2
      02/09/2021     3
      29/06/2021     4

-    Use setSched(entry) to select one.
+    Use setSit(entry) to select one.

 Identify the sitting entry number which interests you, and, assuming it's the last-date entry, select it with:

-    setSched(1)
+    setSit(1)

-The function returns the related date, which, based on the example above, would be 05/10/2021, and  sets it  as the current schedule.
+The function returns the related date, which, based on the example above, would be 05/10/2021, and  sets it  as the current sitting.
 If, at any time, you forget  what are the current course and sitting schedule and want to check them, use:

     getCurrent()

 The output is similar to:

-                                           name      schedule
+                                           name      sitting
     "Financial Investments and Risk Management"  "05/10/2021"

-At this point, if you want to print the details of the current exam schedule, issue:
+At this point, if you want to print the details of the current exam sitting, issue:

-    getSched.details()
+    getSit.details()

 The output is similar to:

     Desc            "Sitting VIII"
-    esse3SchedID    "94"
+    esse3SitID    "94"
     Datetime        "2021-10-05 09:00:00"
     dateEU          "05/10/2021"
     Enrol Status    "Registrations closed"